binaryphile/rubsh/README.md

 and difficult to accomplish complex tasks.

 Fortunately, bash does a lot for you as well.
-If there is system manipulation to be done on a Unix system, it can typically be done with bash, and frequently with a minimum of syntax.
-Using bash for logic rather than system manipulation is where Bash tends to fall down.
+If there is system manipulation to be done on Unix, it can typically be done with bash, and frequently with a minimum of (albeit strange) syntax.
+It's Using bash for logic rather than system manipulation is where it tends to fall down.

 While there are many ways bash could stand improvement, rubsh focuses on
 one: making it easier to work with bash's built-in data types.

-The way rubsh attempts to do so is by providing an object-model for those data types, including methods and inheritance.
-While it does not provide much in the way of structured data typing beyond the basic string, array and hash (a.k.a. associative array) types, rubsh does provide useful and intuitive methods for manipulating them.
+rubsh provides an object-model for those data types, including methods and inheritance. rubsh doesn't offer new types to the basic string, array and hash (a.k.a. associative array) types, but it does provide useful and intuitive methods for manipulating them.

-It cribs some of its organization from ruby's core libraries, making functionality easier to absorb and remember.
-Rubsh also borrows file and path manipulation concepts from ruby's apis.
+It cribs some of its organization from ruby's core libraries, making it easier to absorb and remember.
+Rubsh also borrows file and path concepts from ruby's apis.

 How It Works
 ------------